bt3gl/building_blog/content/devops.md

 ![cyberpunk](./cyberpunk/444.jpeg){:height="300px" width="400px"}

-I have been working on startups engineering teams this last year, and what I like the most is the fact that I can wear several hats!
-Perhaps the most uncomplicated one is the [DevOps]((https://en.wikipedia.org/wiki/DevOps)) hat.
+Rad thing about working in startup engineering teams is that you can wear several hats.
+Perhaps the most uncomplicated one is the [DevOps]((https://en.wikipedia.org/wiki/DevOps)) engineer.
 But... what is the DevOps thing really?

 **DevOps** is a set of software development practices that combine software development (Dev) and information-technology operations (Ops) to shorten the systems-development life cycle while delivering features, fixes, and updates frequently in close alignment with business objectives.